MicrosoftDocs/quantum-docs/articles/tutorial-qdk-qubit-level-program.md

 The first part of this tutorial consists of defining the Q# operation `Perform3qubitQFT`, which performs the quantum Fourier transform on three qubits.

-In addition, we will use the [`DumpMachine`](xref:Microsoft.Quantum.Diagnostics.DumpMachine) function to observe how the simulated wavefunction of our three qubit system evolves across the operation.
+In addition, the [`DumpMachine`](xref:Microsoft.Quantum.Diagnostics.DumpMachine) function will be used to observe how the simulated wavefunction of our three qubit system evolves across the operation.

 The first step is creating your Q# project and file.
 The steps for this depend on the environment you will use to call the program, and you can find the details in the respective [installation guides](xref:microsoft.quantum.install-qdk.overview).

-We will walk you through the components of the file step-by-step, but the code is also available as a full block below.
+This tutorial will walk you through the components of the file step-by-step, but the code is also available as a full block below.

 ### Namespaces to access other Q# operations

-Inside the file, we first define the namespace `NamespaceQFT` which will be accessed by the compiler.
+Inside the file, first define the namespace `NamespaceQFT` which will be accessed by the compiler.
-For our operation to make use of existing Q# operations, we open the relevant `Microsoft.Quantum.<>` namespaces.
+For this operation to make use of existing Q# operations, open the relevant `Microsoft.Quantum.<>` namespaces.

 ```qsharp
 namespace NamespaceQFT {